SolarNetworkFoundation/solarnetwork.net/content/services.md

   {{<column class="sn-info-card" title="Experiment" subtitle="Start collecting data quickly.">}}

-    We will hold a brief consulation to identify your goals and requirements, and then assit you in acquiring a SolarNode device to start collecting data.
+    We will hold a brief consulation to identify your goals and requirements, and then assist you in acquiring a SolarNode device to start collecting data.
 We will provide your team the information they need to get the SolarNode deployed and then access the data and integrate it into your system.